nmshd/documentation/_docs_integrate/attribute-values.md

 ## BirthPlace

-The BirthPlace consists of the BirthCity and BirthCountry and can optionally include a BirthState (e.g. if the BirthCity is ambiguous within the BirthCountry).
+The BirthPlace consists of the birth city and birth country and can optionally include a birth state (e.g. if the birth city is ambiguous within the birth country).

 **Properties**